zhinst/zhinst-toolkit/docs/source/examples/common_device.rst

      /dev3036/demods/0/oscselect,
      ...]

-The node tree is automatically generated during the initialisation of the device in toolkit.
-It is based on the information provided by the device and therfore adapts automatically to a new firmware.
+The node tree is automatically generated during the initialization of the device in toolkit.
+It is based on the information provided by the device and therefore adapts automatically to a new firmware.

 Check Compatibility